system-software-2024/homework3/write-up.md

 ![image](experiment1.png)

+You will see that pid 3094 has no oppotunity to run because pid 3093 is a busy loop and has higher priority.
+Pid 3093 can be run as soon as pid 3092 sleeps, which is what we expect.

 ### Experiment-2 - round-robin test

 * Run a round-robin (RR) test with 2 tasks, one for each priority 1 and priority 2, respectively.